See the full description on my new website: www.wildernesscoffee-naturalhigh.com ∞ The walking track to Herjólfsdalur –

 The Valley of Magic.
 It’s intimidatingly beautiful, whichever angle you look at it.

 You don’t need to haul yourself up on ladders or ropes to do this walk.
 Although it has some rocky and very steep sections, especially on the path up or down in Herjólfsdal itself.
 If you’re really lucky and if the conditions are right, you might even encounter this magical sight…

 It takes about 1,5 to 2 hours to complete the main track at a leisurely pace, but the distraction rate is very high.
-It’s beautiful around every corner, and there are lots of hidden corners and side-tracks to explore if you feel so inclined – and confident enough.
+It’s beautiful around every corner, and there are lots of hidden corners and side-tracks to explore if you feel so inclined.
 Most of these are hardly more than sheeptrails, winding their way around steep slopes and jumbled rocks.

 The distraction rate is very high… ;-)

 The walk can be done in both directions.
 The easiest way is to start from the narrow end of the harbour, go up the path to the HáHá plateau, along the ridge above Herjólfsdalur, and down into the valley at the other end, at the base of Blátindur.

 You can also start from Sprangan, behind the harbour and go up a slightly gentler slope.
 This walk takes about 1,5 to 2 hours to complete at a leisurely pace – but the distraction rate is very high.
 The path leads up to the eastern cliffs of Herjólfsdalur, where you can look straight down into its intimidating depths (not recommended if you are prone to vertigo ;-)

 Lush gullies with jumbled rocks and little beaches.

 The Herjólfsdalur ridge track, with some tricky sections along the way…